CyVerse-learning-materials/cacao-uarizona-its2024/docs/cacao/cacao_terra.md

 * Basic understanding of Terraform, git, and the command line.
 * An OpenStack environment with access to the API (if you need to validate any terraform changes).
 * Terraform installed on your local machine or VM server (if you need to validate any terraform changes).
 * An SSH key pair to access the VM server running Terraform (if you need to validate any terraform changes).
+Steps to create an SSH key pair can be found [here](../../getting_started/setup/#creating-an-ssh-key-pair).

 ## CyVerse CACAO Browser UI